dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Hi, my Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
-Also, this is my first DrupalCamp, so i'm very delighted that I have given the opportunity to be here in front of you, fellow Drupal enthusiasts.
+Also, this is my first DrupalCamp, so I'm very delighted that I have given the opportunity to be here in front of you, fellow Drupal enthusiasts.

 So now that everyone briefly knows who we are, lets talk about Drupal and